vypxl/yeetlang/spec.md

 A yeet program must be a function returning a list of numbers.

 The programmer may feel the need to bind often used functions to descriptive names.
 Such superflous features obviously do not exist in yeet.
-Instead, the programmer can write a function receiving the function to bind as a parameter:
+Instead, the programmer can write a function receiving the function to bind as an argument:

 ```yeet
 Suppose we wanted to write a yeet program that returns its input